C1PR14N055/motors_ai/README.md

 ## About this project

-`Artificial Intelligence` powered cars `crawler`, tracks the cars market prices, make assumptions about cars, show statistics.
+`Artificial Intelligence` powered cars `crawler`, tracks the cars market prices, makes assumptions about cars, shows statistics.

 #### Linux